espressif/esp-idf/docs/en/api-reference/peripherals/spi_master.rst

 When the length of transaction is short, the cost of transaction interval is really high.
 Please try to squash data into one transaction if possible to get higher transfer speed.

+BTW, the ISR is disabled during flash operation by default.
+To keep sending transactions during flash operations, enable :ref:`CONFIG_SPI_MASTER_ISR_IN_IRAM` and set :cpp:class:`ESP_INTR_FLAG_IRAM` in the ``intr_flags`` member of :cpp:class:`spi_bus_config_t`.
+Then all the transactions queued before the flash operations will be handled by the ISR continuously during flash operation.
+Note that the callback of each devices, and their callee functions, should be in the IRAM in this case, or your callback will crash due to cache miss.

 .. _timing_considerations: